ninamatti/Everythingmustgo_2.0/README.md

 # Everythingmustgo_2.0 #
 Web page created to show all available items we wanted to sell when we were moving countries.
 Lists items with picture, description and price.
 Styling structure created with MaterializeCSS.
+Project initially created and deployed over a period of 5 days.

 Deployed at:
 https://moveout-marketplace.web.app/